michaelmcauliffe/razorsportsteams/README.md

 - .NET 5.0 (https://dotnet.microsoft.com/download)
 - Visual Studio 19(or newer)
 - Docker Desktop if on mac
+- You will need to set up a 'Team' table through SQL Server Object Explorer(SQL script is provided)

 ## Installation Steps / Steps to run program